-Instead of getting denied for trying to get loans on a house or a car, why not start with something easier?
+Instead of getting denied for trying to get high interest rate loans, why not start with something easier?
 This article will show you how to build credit with a credit card.

 How to Build Credit With a Credit Card?